 Pest: Viburnum Leaf Beetle (Pyrrhalta virburni)

 The Viburnum Leaf Beetle was officially identified in Massachusetts in the summer of 2004.
-However, it has been in New York State, Maine, and Quebec Canada for many years now.
+Active populations were present in New York State, Maine, and Quebec Canada for many years prior to that.
 Both the immature and adult stages are serious defoliators of many viburnums.
 It is expected that this pest will contnue to spread in Massachusetts and other New England states.

 This native of Europe feeds exclusively on many different species of viburnum, which include: Viburnum opulus (and cultivars), V. dentatum, and V. rafinesquianum.
 Adults have also been found feeding and laying eggs on V. lentago, V. acerifolium, and V. trilobu.